barbecuesteve/api-governance/technical-design.md

 <li>Optional: Security, Compliance, or Architecture representatives depending on organizational needs</li>
 </ul>

-**Meeting Cadence:** Monthly or quarterly (not involved in day-to-day approvals)
+<strong>Meeting Cadence:</strong> Monthly or quarterly (not involved in day-to-day approvals)

-**Important Principle:** This group **defines the rules** but doesn't execute reviews or approvals.
+<strong>Important Principle:</strong> This group <strong>defines the rules</strong> but doesn't execute reviews or approvals.
 Product Owners and the Review Panel apply the rules; the Governance Group only intervenes for policy changes or exceptional cases.

 </details>